Global Finance Concentration

 GOV 343cr Seminar: Topics in International Politics and Comparative Politics-Corruption (4 Credits)

-How should we define political corruption, and what can be done about it?
-This seminar explores the theoretical and practical dimensions of political corruption in a variety of different countries and contexts, and analyzes how governments, international organizations, and activists have attempted to address the problem.
+How should political corruption be defined, and what can be done about it?
+This course explores the theoretical and practical dimensions of political corruption in a variety of different countries and contexts, and analyzes how governments, international organizations and activists have attempted to address the problem.
+Restrictions: Juniors and seniors only.
 Enrollment limited to 12.
-Juniors and seniors only.
-Instructor permission require. {S}
+Instructor permission required. {S}

 Fall, Spring, Variable